TritoLL/TritoLL/README.md

 ## Try to Live Life
 ### TritoLL

-I'm a hobbyist game developer!
+I'm a hobbyist game developer and full-time IT student!
 - 🔭 I’m currently working on two games.
 The first is a small binary learning game and the second is a tower defense game.
+- ⚡ I use Unity as my game engine of choice, with C# as my language.
-- 🌱 I’m currently learning all kinds of IT related things in college.
+- 🌱 I’m currently learning C#, SQL, HTML/CSS/JS and more in college.

 You can find my Steam games here: https://store.steampowered.com/search/?developer=TritoLL